ros-naoqi/naoqi_driver/README.md

 roslaunch naoqi_driver naoqi_driver.launch nao_ip:=<ip> nao_port:=<port> network_interface:=<interface> username:=<name> password:=<passwd>
 ```

+Note that the username and password arguments are only required for robots running NAOqi 2.9 or greater

 Warning: `naoqi_driver` for melodic and greater have to be used for robots running NAOqi 2.9 and greater